-This is a curious difference between the Open Access movement and the FOSS movement, as it took some time in the Open Access movement to speak about the use of licenses in the dissemination of written works, mainly mentioning the Creative Common (CC) licenses9.
 Once you have access to a document, there is not legal barrier to its reading.
 So the important point for the Open Access movement was to have access to the scientific literature.
 On the other hand, even if you have access to a software, its use can encounter legal barriers.
 This is why the first freedom (freedom 0) of the free software definition is about the use of the software.
-On the other hand, Freedom 1 and Freedom 3 are related to the access to the source code in order to be able to study it and to produce new software.
+Furthermore, freedom 1 and freedom 3 are related to the access to the source code in order to be able to study it and to produce new software.
 These principles correspond to the production of (new) scientific knowledge, which should be eased by the open access to the existing scientific literature.

-Nowadays, despite these initial differences, the important role of licences is now clear for the Open Acces movement, as we can see in recent publications such as [1, 14].
+Nowadays, despite these initial differences, the important role of licenses is now clear for the Open Access movement, as we can see in recent publications such as (Arrizabalaga, et al., 2020; EC DGRI, 2020; UNESCO, 2020)14.
 Licenses are in fact the tool to set aside the legal barriers referred to in the BOAI open access definition.

-Other important issues related to licenses that we introduce here deal with:

-- i) the relation between the open access definition and the most common used licenses (such as CC), - ii) the adequacy of the use of CC licenses for software, documents and data, - iii) the way to overcome the possible limitations imposed by a license.
+Other important issues related to licenses that we introduce here deal with: i) the relation between the open access definition and the most common used licenses (such as CC), ii) the adequacy of the use of CC licenses for software, documents and data, iii) the way to overcome the possible limitations imposed by a license.

-Regarding item i), note that the dissemination of research outputs such as articles, in compliance with the BOAI open access definition, can be realized with the CC licenses CC-BY and CC-BY-SA, but not with the others (CC BY-ND, CC BY-NC, CC BY-NC-SA, CC BY-NC-ND), as there are restrictions in the production of derivative works or in the commertial use of the outputs.
-It is also possible to use Public Domain marks10 (Public Domain, CC-0) and they also comply with the BOAI open access definition.
+Regarding item i), note that the dissemination of research outputs such as articles, in compliance with the BOAI open access definition, can be realized with the CC licenses CC-BY and CC-BY-SA, but not with the others (CC BY-ND, CC BY-NC, CC BY-NC-SA, CC BY-NC-ND), as there are restrictions in the production of derivative works (as for example the translation of a document) or in the commercial use of the outputs.
+It is also possible to use Public Domain marks15 (Public Domain, CC-0) and they also comply with the BOAI open access definition.

-Corresponding to item ii), we remark that CC licenses are not adapted to software dissemination 11.
-Software licenses can be found, for example, in the Free Software Foundation (FSF) web site 12, in the Open Source Initiative (OSI) web site 13 or in the Software Package Data Exchange (SPDX) web site 14.
+Corresponding to item ii), we remark that CC licenses are not adapted to software dissemination16.
+Software licenses can be found, for example, in the Free Software Foundation (FSF) web site17, in the Open Source Initiative (OSI) web site18 or in the Software Package Data Exchange (SPDX) web site19.

-On the other hand, we observe that the Version 4.0 of the Creative Commons (CC) licenses was published in 2013 and was developed to be more user-friendly and more internationally robust, and to cover more explicitly sui generis database rights 15 [10, 22] so they can also be used in the dissemination of databases.
+On the other hand, we observe that the Version 4.0 of the Creative Commons (CC) licenses was published in 2013 and was developed to be more user-friendly and more internationally robust, and to cover more explicitly sui generis database rights20 (Directive 96/9/EC, 1996; Labastida & Margoni, 2020) so they can also be used in the dissemination of databases.

 Finally, let us remark that, regarding item iii), each license sets its own sharing (legal) framework giving rights but also conditions that should be respected.
-In the case that the planned use of the research output does not agree with the default conditions given by the license, it may be possible to contact the rightholders to set other agreements or collaboration contexts, that is, other sharing conditions.
+In the case that the planned use of the research output does not agree with the default conditions given by the license, it may be possible to